Arriving at Havana International Airport

 As you may well already be aware, it’s best to avoid looking to change US dollars since this currency has a unique set of fees associated with it in Cuba.
 Instead, even if coming from the US, consider carrying either Canadian dollars, Euros or British Pounds Sterling for exchange.

 On the upper floor of the Arrivals Hall (technically in the Departures Hall) there is an ATM where you can withdraw CUP’s.
 Note that US-issued bank cards will not operate due to the US economic embargo on the island.

 If you arrive into terminal 2 instead of terminal 3 there are similar facilities on offer.

 Leaving the Airport

-Motor transport from the airport is limited to pre-arranged airport transfers, or the country’s fleet of yellow tourist taxis, as there are no buses available to tourists and no train or shuttle connections.
-Having a pre-arranged transfer takes the stress out of leaving the airport, though the tourist taxis are perhaps the most modern vehicles on the island.
+So after arriving at Havana airport you now have to leave it!
+Transport options from the airport are limited to prearranged airport transfers, or the country’s fleet of yellow tourist taxis, as there are no buses available to tourists and no train or shuttle connections.
+Having a pre-booked airport transfer takes the stress out of leaving the airport.

 Airport Departure Tips

-While we’ve focussed on what you need to know when arriving into Havana’s airport, its well worth also taking note of these tips for your departure.
+While we’ve focused on what you need to know when arriving into Havana’s airport, it’s also well worth taking note of these tips for your departure.

 Firstly, taxis back to the airport will cost a similar amount to those heading in the opposite direction, although charges can be slightly less depending on exactly what sort of taxi you take, traffic conditions, and where you are in the capital.

-The stores and cafes on the far side of security do not accept CUCs.
-They accept the CUP (Cuba’s ‘local’ currency) together with US and Canadian dollars, Euros, and British Pounds.
+The stores and cafes on the other side of security accept the CUP together with US and Canadian dollars, Euros, and British Pounds.